 I originally posted a similar recipe to this one back in 2015, and it needed a bit of a facelift.
 So, here is a beautiful recreation with some tweaks that makes the flavours deeper, fresher and richer.

 All the spices used in many of them provide a range of health benefits, and they all help to assist your immunity.
-In this one, in particular, the garlic, ginger, cinnamon and turmeric are all great for helping fight colds in winter and are anti-inflammatories.
+In this one, in particular, garlic, ginger, cinnamon and turmeric are all great for helping fight colds in winter and are anti-inflammatories.

 I love it when the ingredients I use in my cooking have a multitude of health benefits!